 A formula is an equation that performs a calculation.
 Like a calculator, Excel can execute formulas that add, subtract, multiply, and divide.

-One of the most useful features of Excel is its ability to calculate using a cell address to represent the value in a cell.
+One of Excel's most useful features is its ability to calculate using a cell address to represent the value in a cell.
 This is called using a cell reference.

 Creating simple formulas

 Excel uses standard operators for equations, such as a plus sign for addition (+), minus sign for subtraction (-), asterisk for multiplication (*), forward slash for division (/), and caret (^) for exponents.

 The key thing to remember when writing formulas for Excel is that all formulas must begin with an equals sign (=).
 This is because the cell contains—or is equal to—the formula and its value.

 - Select the cell where the answer will appear (B4, for example).

 - Type in the formula you want Excel to calculate (75/250, for example).

 - Press Enter.
 The formula will be calculated, and the value will be displayed in the cell.

 Result in B4

 If the result of a formula is too large to be displayed in a cell, it may appear as pound signs (#######) instead of a value.
 This means the column is not wide enough to display the cell content.
 Simply increase the column width to show the cell content.